 My artistic interests have always extended into the realm of the moving image, and no doubt one day I'll end up doing some kind of grand video-based project; in the meantime, smaller audiovisual accomplishments have kept my editing skills from going rusty.
-These have ranged from experiments in adapting my other creative works (including tests for an animated When My Nights Were Better music video and a news report from my fictional Doggerland) to YouTube Poop-inspired maximalist absurdism (including Eleven Hours in a Chimp Man, a fast-paced performance art video that brought the demented style of my collage works to life) to completely unprecedented endeavours (my The Universe is a Glitch music video, consisting entirely of AI-generated components - lyrics, audio and visuals).
+These have ranged from experiments in adapting my other creative works (including tests for an animated When My Nights Were Better music video and a news report from my fictional Doggerland) to YouTube Poop-inspired maximalist absurdism (including Eleven Hours in a Chimp Man, a fast-paced performance art video that brought the demented style of my collage works to life) to completely unprecedented endeavours (my The Universe is a Glitch music video, consisting entirely of AI-generated components - lyrics, audio, and visuals).

 If you have any questions, are interested in collaborating with or commissioning me, or just want to get in touch, you can contact me through one of the following:

-I'm most active on Discord, but if you want to chat there, ask to add me through one of the above platforms first.If you want to directly support me, consider donating to my PayPal:
+I'm most active conversationally on Discord, but if you want to add me there, send me a message on one of the above platforms first.If you want to directly support me, consider donating to my PayPal: